President Donald Trump says his is “getting very close” to approving a waiver to allow 15% ethanol fuel blends (E15) to be sold year-round.

-The Australian Federal Chamber of Automotive Industries advises only post-1986 bikes and ATVs made by BMW, Harley, Polaris and Victory can safely use E10.
+The Australian Federal Chamber of Automotive Industries lists the following motorcycles, scooters and ATVs and their suitability for E10.

 In the USA, E15 cannot be sold during summer without an Environmental Protection Agency waiver because of the fuel’s high volatility.

 American farmers want Trump to force the EPA to grant the waiver year-round.